Matts-vdp/pdf/README.md

 python pdf.py
 ```
 Keep in mind that you have to be in the same directory for the previous command to work.

+You can also use the program by downloading the latest release and running it.